Dallas College Marketable Skills

 • Using the marketable skills in each of my classes assisted me in developing and improving job skills necessary for future jobs.

 • I used critical thinking skills to anticipate problems that I may have throughout this class journey.
-No matter how much I know or don’t know to solve them, I could stay focused, because it was also someone available to help.
+No matter how much I know or don’t know to solve them, I could stay focused because there was also someone available to help.

 • Communication is the marketable skill I find myself using both in my class and in my life.
 This skill helped me in developing and improving my writing and in organizing my essays.